valleyceo/code_journal/readme.md

 │   ├── d.
 Other - Knowledge - Day of the week.py
 │   ├── d.
 Other - Knowledge - H-index.py
 │   ├── d.
 Other - Math - Consecutive Numbers Sum.py
 │   ├── d.
+Other - Math - Largest Multiple of Three.py
+│   ├── d.
 Other - Math - Nth Digit.py
 │   ├── d.
 Other - Math - Number of Digit One.py
 │   ├── d.
 Other - Math - Rotate Function.py